-When purchasing new window coverings, you must remember that the cords on blinds and shades pose a significant choking hazard to children and pets.
+Window shades and blinds equipped with cords to raise, lower and open them pose a significant choking hazard to children and pets.
 According to the U.S. Consumer Product Safety Commission, a child under the age of 10 dies from window cord strangulation every month.
-This guide will teach you which window treatments are a safer choice and give you tips on lowering the risks of this common hidden hazard in your home.
+This guide explains which window treatments are a safer choice and gives you tips on lowering the risks of this common hidden hazard in your home.

-Keep Existing Cords Out of Reach Throughout Your Home
+How to Keep Existing Cords Out of Reach

-If you cannot install newer products or children are simply visiting your home, make sure sure all exisiting window cords are out of sight, beyond reach and inaccessible.
+If you cannot install newer products or children are simply visiting your home, make sure all existing window cords are out of sight, beyond reach and inaccessible.

 - Keep all window pull cords and inner lift cords out of the reach of children and pets.